hienbui9999/CasperSDKInSwift/README.md

 Now you can call the Casper RPC methods through the CasperSDK class.

-Just put the following code
+Put the following code:

 "import CasperSDKInSwift"

-at the beginning of the file to refer for CasperSDK instance and call the method request
+at the beginning of the file to refer for CasperSDK instance and call the method request.

 # Information for CLType, CLValue and Serialization